corgan2222/E-Shelter_ObjectCount/README.md

 - Draw a rectangle and number on the object and save the image
 - export the x,y coordinates to json, csv and text
 - mass import for as many "haystack" images as you like
+- Cross platform [Win,Linux] (no Idea about Mac)
+- Windows executable

 <br>